 The U.S. Congress passed and President Lyndon Baines Johnson signed the Wilderness Act on September 3, 1964, to provide the highest level of protection for some of America's iconic, wild landscapes.
 Twelve years later, in 1976, the U.S. Congress passed legislation (Public Law 94-544), which President Ford signed, creating the Point Reyes Wilderness.
-In 1985, the US Congress passed Public Law 99-68, which, with President Reagan's signature, renamed the designated wilderness area of Point Reyes National Seashore as the "Phillip Burton Wilderness."
+In 1985, the US Congress passed Public Law 99-68, which, with President Reagan's signature, renamed the designated Wilderness area of Point Reyes National Seashore as the "Phillip Burton Wilderness."

 Wilderness areas are public lands.
-This means wilderness belongs to everyone.
+This means Wilderness belongs to everyone.
 Wilderness areas provide intact habitat for wildlife, clean drinking water for cities, recreational opportunities for outdoor enthusiasts, sources of inspiration for artists, and much more.
-In 2014, the NPS invited the public to join in recognizing the fiftieth anniversary of the Wilderness Act by reflecting on what wilderness means to you—is it a place of inspiration?
+In 2014, the NPS invited the public to join in recognizing the fiftieth anniversary of the Wilderness Act by reflecting on what Wlderness means to you—is it a place of inspiration?
 Adventure?
 Or maybe even a place you have not visited but still appreciate?

-The National Park Service manages fifty parks with designated wilderness that provide opportunities for solitude and primitive recreation, enjoyment of the natural night sky, and spiritual replenishment.
+The National Park Service manages fifty parks with designated Wilderness that provide opportunities for solitude and primitive recreation, enjoyment of the natural night sky, and spiritual replenishment.
 These areas are diverse and include forested mountains, deserts, alpine meadows, tundra, lava beds, coasts, and even swamps.
-Over forty million acres of lands are designated as wilderness across the national parks system because they have outstanding opportunities for solitude that people enjoy through recreational, scenic, scientific, educational, conservation, and historical use.
+Over forty million acres of lands are designated as Wilderness across the national parks system because they have outstanding opportunities for solitude that people enjoy through recreational, scenic, scientific, educational, conservation, and historical use.

 Point Reyes National Seashore is home to the Phillip Burton Wilderness Area, where visitors can explore 33,373 acres of forested ridges, coastal grasslands, sand dunes, and rugged shoreline.
 Visitors can enjoy a quiet evening on a secluded beach watching the sun set over the Pacific Ocean, or experience the power of a winter storm or the spring winds generating massive waves on the Point Reyes Beach.
 Over one-hundred miles of trails wind their way through the park's Wilderness, inviting visitors to leave the stress of today's mechanical/electronic world behind for an hour or a day.
 Wildlife also thrives throughout the park's Wilderness.
 Visitors may observe tule elk on Tomales Point, harbor seals, waterfowl, and shorebirds in the Estero de Limantour, and a multitude of marine invertebrates in tidepools.
 All of this within a couple-hours travel time for over 8 million San Francisco Bay area residents.